aneelakheli/Java/src/ExceptionHandling/ExceptionREADME.md

    The classes that directly inherit the Throwable class except RuntimeException and Error are known as checked exceptions.
 For example, IOException, SQLException, etc. Checked exceptions are checked at compile-time.

 2. **Unchecked Exception:**
    The classes that inherit the RuntimeException are known as unchecked exceptions.
-For example, ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException, etc. Unchecked exceptions are not checked at compile-time, but they are checked at runtime.
+For example, ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException, etc.
+   These exceptions are not checked at compile-time but run-time.
+Some of the common runtime exceptions are:
+   Improper use of an API - IllegalArgumentException Null pointer access (missing the initialization of a variable) - NullPointerException Out-of-bounds array access - ArrayIndexOutOfBoundsException Dividing a number by 0 - ArithmeticException
+   You can think about it in this way.
+“If it is a runtime exception, it is your fault”.

+   The NullPointerException would not have occurred if you had checked whether the variable was initialized or not before using it.

+   An ArrayIndexOutOfBoundsException would not have occurred if you tested the array index against the array bounds.

 3. **Error:**
    Error is irrecoverable.
 Some example of errors are OutOfMemoryError, VirtualMachineError, AssertionError etc.

+## Advantage of Exception Handling

+The core advantage of exception handling is to maintain the **normal flow** of the application.
+An exception normally disrupts the normal flow of the application; that is why we need to handle exceptions.

 ## Catching Exceptions